kravi1220/1DOcean_STIM_files/README.md

 | Table 7 | `T30_LB9_kg6_noice_comparison.csv` | `scoring/s28_LB9_kg6_analysis.py` |
 | Table A1 | (static — no script; the experiment design itself) | — |

-## Central finding this package reproduces

-At the surveyed LB9 position (66.14767N, 27.25850W), no combination of turbulence closure, ice-thermodynamic scheme, or bulk-flux formula tested reproduces the observed near-freezing event once every result is verified against three independent checks: the forcing position against a surveyed coordinate, engagement against an independent reinitialization, and every closure's own trajectory against a numerically converged time step.
-A forcing-sensitivity sweep quantifies the shortfall as several degrees, consistent with a missing lateral-heat-advection term.
-A structurally different, non-marginal site (KG6) confirms the diagnostic discriminates
-correctly: there, all three closures do reach the local freezing point, with a real, converged ~0.33 degC spread in how cold each gets.

-## Verification

-Every table in `tables_output/` and every figure in `figures_output/` in this package was regenerated from scratch using only the code and inputs included here, and every table matched the working pipeline's own output byte-for-byte.

 ## License